Marketing Disasters: A Recovery Plan

 Designing for Quality and Precision

-JMS often works with clients to develop new websites and to keep their websites updated as technology changes.
+ith clients to develop new websites and to keep their websites updated as technology changes.
 For client K&L Anodizing, that time to update had come.
 K&L has been a leader in the highly technical metal finishing industry for more than 65 years.
 Their clients represent some of the largest industries in medical, aerospace, military and commercial manufacturing.
 JMS Senior Graphic Designer Brad Norlin took on the challenge, with the client’s goals and optimum functionality in mind.
 K&L wanted to refresh content, update pages and add new information in an industry where regulations change frequently but processes carry over through time.

 Brad worked with JMS account managers and the client to develop a user-friendly design and layout that would present information quickly and succinctly.
 And this efficient design recently earned JMS an American Web Design Award from Graphic Design USA.